 - the data to be used

-- GHG Inventories for Territories
+- GHG reporting for territories

 All the methodological principles presented are based on the ISO 14064-1 standard.

-Which scope to choose?
+Which boundaries to choose?

 - Whether or not take into account all the entities relating to its structure (subsidiaries, establishments located on other sites, activities for which the structure is responsible, etc.).
-This pertains to the organizational scope.
+This pertains to the organizational boundary.

 Which data to use?

-To implement a GHG inventory, it is necessary to gather all the activity data for the organization being studied.
+To implement a GHG assessment, it is necessary to gather all the activity data for the organization being studied.
 This may concern information that is already available within the organization (primary data), but also external data to be collected from suppliers, customers, users, etc., or indeed statistical or study data (generic or secondary data).

 These are the data that can be used for completing the spreadsheets for the chosen method.
 These data will then be associated with an emission factor enabling calculation of its carbon equivalent.
 These emission factors are available in the Base Carbone®.